Hockey Night in Canada: Playoffs

-The CBC provides extensive Stanley Cup playoff coverage every spring (focusing on Canadian teams), and has exclusive English-language rights to the Stanley Cup Finals.
-Its playoff coverage and rights to the Finals continue under the Rogers sublicensing agreement, with coverage shared with Sportsnet and all Canadian-based teams' series being shown on CBC.
-Due to rights agreements with Rogers, playoff games are not available to livestream on the CBC Gem or CBC Sports online platforms, even if the broadcast airs on CBC Television.
+The CBC provided extensive Stanley Cup playoff coverage every spring (focusing on Canadian teams), and had exclusive English-language rights to the Stanley Cup Finals.
+Its playoff coverage and rights to the finals continued under the Rogers sublicensing agreement, with coverage shared with Sportsnet and all Canadian-based teams' series being shown on CBC.
+Due to rights agreements with Rogers, playoff games were not available to livestream on the CBC Gem or CBC Sports online platforms, even if the broadcast aired on CBC Television.

 Stanley Cup Finals

 In 1972, Hockey Night in Canada moved playoff coverage from the CBC to CTV to avoid a lengthy NABET strike against the CBC.
 Bob Cole, Dan Kelly and Jim Robson shared the play-by-play for the CBC's 1980 coverage.

-In 1986, the CBC televised games one and two of the Stanley Cup Finals in Montreal and Calgary; it televised games three, four and five nationally.
+In 1986, the CBC televised games one and two of the Stanley Cup Final in Montreal and Calgary; it televised games three, four and five nationally.
 When CTV televised games one and two, both games were blacked out in Montreal and Calgary.

-The first game four (May 24) of the 1988 Stanley Cup Finals was hampered by fog before a power outage caused its cancellation with the Edmonton Oilers and Boston Bruins tied, 3–3.
+The first game four (May 24) of the 1988 Stanley Cup Final was hampered by fog before a power outage caused its cancellation with the Edmonton Oilers and Boston Bruins tied, 3–3.
 The CBC televised that game and the "official" fourth game (on May 26), which the Oilers won 6–3.

 Hockey Day in Canada

-Since 2000, the CBC has aired an annual Hockey Day in Canada to celebrate the game.
+Beginning in 2000, the CBC aired an annual Hockey Day in Canada to celebrate the game.
 The afternoon broadcast of hockey-related features leads up to a triple-header of NHL games with the seven Canadian teams: the Calgary Flames, Edmonton Oilers, Montreal Canadiens, Ottawa Senators, Toronto Maple Leafs, Vancouver Canucks, and Winnipeg Jets.
 The 2008 edition featured four games which included two American teams (Detroit and Colorado) with the six Canadian teams, due to the NHL's schedule format.
 COVID-19 travel restrictions in 2021 led to the Edmonton Oilers missing out; seven teams (an odd number) were in the temporary North Division.

 The broadcast includes live segments from smaller communities across the country, and features panel discussions on issues facing "Canada's game" at the amateur and professional levels.
-Usually telecast on a Saturday in mid-February, it was shown in early January due to the 2002 and 2006 Winter Olympics; the 2007 event was also held in January (January 13).
-The 2010 broadcast was on January 30 because of the February 2010 Winter Olympics, and the 2014 event was on January 18 due to the February 2014 Winter Olympics.
+Usually telecast on a Saturday in mid-February early in the show's history, it was shown in January due to the Winter Olympics in 2002, 2006, 2010, 2014, and 2018.
+From 2022 until 2026, the event aired in mid-to-late January to accommodate the 2022 and 2026 Winter Olympics, as well as the 4 Nations Face-Off in 2025; the 2007 event was also held in January.

-Hockey Day in Canada has included world-record all-night pick-up games from Red Deer, Alberta (in 2001) and Windsor, Nova Scotia (2002).
+Hockey Day in Canada included world-record all-night pick-up games from Red Deer, Alberta (in 2001) and Windsor, Nova Scotia (2002).
 Viewers saw the games, without commentary, after the CBC ended regular programming for the night.